I’m retired – Should I get solar panels?

 However, as part of a well balanced retirement portfolio, solar panels and battery storage are a great addition to retirement.
 You’ll increase your self-sufficiency.
 Earn a tax-free return that potentially far exceeds alternatives, help the environment and potentially increase your homes Energy Performance Certificate to ‘A’ – adding 4% to your home’s value according to the Energy Savings Trust.

-It depends.
 There are several factors you should think about when considering installing solar panels in retirement.

 We discuss these considerations below.